Serbian Volunteer Corps (World War II): Active duty

-Soldiers of the Fifth Regiment of the Serbian Volunteer Corps on the left, Pavle Đurišić's Chetniks and a Muslim in Priboj, occupied Montenegro, February of 1944.
+Soldiers of the Fifth Regiment of the Serbian Volunteer Corps on the left, Pavle Đurišić's Chetniks and a Muslim in Priboj, occupied Montenegro, February 1944.

 The Partisans had meanwhile grown to an army of considerable strength, and by the summer of 1943 were once again active throughout Serbia.
 This renewed activity greatly worried the responsible German commanders, since the strength of the occupation forces had declined considerably during the relatively peaceful months of 1942.
 Nedić was also aware of this problem, and went to see Adolf Hitler at Obersalzberg in the hope of finding a solution.
 The meeting was on 15 September 1943, and Nedić managed to secure an agreement for the reinforcement of the SDK by five additional battalions, with a further five to follow as circumstances permitted.
 These measures were immediately carried out, and by 20 October each of the five independent battalions had become a regiment with a strength of two battalions.
 Training for the five new battalions took place at the respective regimental garrison locations: SDK 1st Regiment in Valjevo, 2nd Regiment in Kragujevac, 3rd in Šabac, 4th in Smederevo, and 5th in Kruševac.
 Corps headquarters stayed in Belgrade.

-The SDK fought the Partisans throughout the spring (attacking 2nd and 5th Partisan Divisions in western Serbia) and summer of 1944 (in Toplica and Jablanica) in a number of large operations.
+From March to May 1944, the 2nd and 5th Partisan divisions were pushed back from Western Serbia by a large heterogeneous force.
 On June 21 Milan Nedić ordered the formation of the Iron Regiment in Leskovac but during its formation most troops escaped to the Chetniks.
 By 21 August 1944 the five-regiment SDK had reached a strength of 9,886 officers and men, and from its inception to September 1944 had suffered 700 killed and 1,800 wounded in action.

-A Roman Catholic priest and an Imam oblige the Catholic and Muslim Serbs of the Serbian Volunteer Corps and the Serbian State Guard, January of 1944.

-According to report by state commission set by post-war authorities dated December 25 1945, SDK members killed 618 people, mostly men, outside combat, beat up around 5 thousand people, raped 49 women, arrested around 10 thousand people, sent around thousand people to forced labour and razed 136 houses and other objects.
+According to report by state commission set by post-war authorities dated December 25, 1945, SDK members killed 618 people, mostly men, outside combat, beat up around 5 thousand people, raped 49 women, arrested around 10 thousand people, sent around thousand people to forced labour and razed 136 houses and other objects.
 While this report is methodologically flawed, it does represent the bases for research of crimes of occupiers and their collaborators in Serbia.